 All law students have a continuing duty to promptly disclose information that is responsive to the questions on their application for admission to Law School.
 This continuing duty extends to periods between semesters when classes are not in session.
-Disclosure should be made to the Director of Student Affairs in Hirsch Hall 212 and via email at lawstudentaffairs@uga.edu.
+Disclosure should be made to the Law School Registrar via email at mcbride1@uga.edu.
 Failure to disclose post-admission conduct that is responsive to the questions on the application for admission may result in revocation of admission, suspension or dismissal after matriculation, denial of certification of graduation, or revocation of a degree.
-Failure to disclose post-admission conduct that is responsive to that is responsive to application questions may also adversely affect a student's ability to obtain Bar admission.
-The current duties of disclosure form is available from the Director of Student Affairs.
+Failure to disclose post-admission conduct that is responsive to application questions may also adversely affect a student's ability to obtain Bar admission.